-Parental alienation often occurs during child custody disputes during a divorce.
+Parental alienation often occurs during child custody disputes in a divorce.
 It happens when one parent attempts to turn a child against the other parent.
 Specifically, the alienating parent attempts to negatively influence the child’s relationship or opinion about the other parent.

-Parental alienation may not even be based on truth; in other words, the non-alienating parent may not have actually done anything to make the alienating parent say bad things about them to the child.
+Parental alienation may not even be based on truth.
+In other words, the non-alienating parent may not have actually done anything to make the alienating parent say bad things about them to the child.
 The alienating parent does so on their own to get the child on that parent’s side during a custody battle.

 Parental alienation can have substantial negative effects on a child because the child is usually at an age where he or she will believe what the alienating parent says.
 For example, the child may refuse to see the other parent or make excuses not to do so.
 The child may even start to hate the other parent.